 City Floodplain Administrators

+Your mortgage company will likely inform you if you are required to purchase flood insurance and your insurance agent is trained to provide you with information you need to know about flood insurance coverage.
 It is recommended that you contact your insurance agent for more information on flood insurance regardless of where your property lies in Cass County.
-The following links provide additional information about the NFIP, FIRMs, LOMR/LOMA, and Elevation Certificates.
+The following links provide additional information about the NFIP, FIRMs, Elevation Certificates, and LOMRs/LOMAs.

-For information on preparing for and coping with flooding in Cass County visit our Flood Risk Reduction Site
+For information on preparing for and coping with flooding in Cass County visit our Flood Risk Reduction Site.